 After completing the annual training, you will be equipped with a profound understanding of the forces at play, as well as all the practical tools essential to provide rapid responses where intervention is needed to secure a level playing field in the economy.

-Our Annual Training on Competition and Regulation for the Digital Era combines three residential blocks and e-learning activities.
-During the residential blocks participants meet and learn from outstanding academics, expert regulators, qualified policy-makers and practitioners.
-The multidisciplinary program features instruction in the disciplines of law, economics, engineering and computer science.
-The training delivers a combination of theoretical and practical knowledge and skills.
-The training methodologies promote brainstorming, teamwork and creative thinking.
+The Annual Training on Competition and Regulation for the Digital Era combines three online blocks and e-learning activities.
+The course provides an opportunity to meet with and learn from outstanding academics, expert regulators, qualified policy-makers and practitioners.

-The Florence School of Regulation (FSR) contributes to a European dialogue on regulatory topics in the fields of communications and media.
-The School carries out applied research and organises training and policy events for regulators, policy makers from European Institutions and international organisations, and staff from companies.
+The Florence School of Regulation contributes to a European dialogue on regulatory topics in the fields of communications and media, carrying out applied research and organising training and policy events for regulators, policy makers from European Institutions and international organisations, and staff from companies.